prharms/cf-categorizer-ca-powersearch/README.md

 # Campaign Finance Contributor Categorization Tool

-This tool categorizes campaign contributors using Claude 4 Sonnet AI to analyze contributor names, employers, and occupations. **Now with enhanced architecture, parallel processing, and comprehensive error handling!**
+This tool categorizes campaign contributors using Claude 4 Sonnet AI to analyze contributor names, employers, and occupations. **Now with enhanced architecture, parallel processing, comprehensive error handling, and modern Python packaging!**

 Specifically designed for **California campaign finance data** exported from the Secretary of State's PowerSearch portal.